MORE FACT SHEETS: STATE OF THE NEWS MEDIA

-Looking more specifically at digital display ads, which include banners, videos and other advertisements that news organizations and other websites typically run alongside their content, revenue continued to rise in 2018.
-The rise was driven by growth in both mobile and desktop display ad revenue (desktop display includes advertising on desktop and laptop computers and other non-mobile internet-connected devices).
+Looking more specifically at digital display ads, which include banners, videos and other advertisements that news organizations and other websites typically run alongside their content, revenue continued to rise for most formats in 2020.
+The rise was driven primarily by growth in mobile display ad revenue (desktop display includes advertising on desktop and laptop computers and other nonmobile internet-connected devices).

 - Desktop and mobile

 - By format

-Digital display advertising revenue continued to be dominated by just a few companies in 2018.
-Facebook comprised 40% of this advertising segment, according to eMarketer estimates.
-Google accounted for 12% of this segment, while no other company controlled more than 10% of this market.
-(In 2017, Verizon purchased Yahoo and created a new subsidiary called Oath that incorporated Yahoo, AOL and Verizon’s other digital entities; in 2019, Oath was renamed the Verizon Media Group.
+Digital display advertising revenue continued to be dominated by just a few companies in 2020.
+Facebook comprised 45% of this advertising segment, according to eMarketer estimates.
+Google accounted for 10% of this segment, while no other company controlled more than 5% of this market.
+(In 2017, Verizon purchased Yahoo and created a new subsidiary called Oath that incorporated Yahoo, AOL and Verizon’s other digital entities.
+In 2019, Oath was renamed the Verizon Media Group.
 And in 2021, after this data was collected, Verizon sold Yahoo to Apollo Global Management.)